fedir/ghstat/README.md

 * The most popular project is `ninenines/cowboy`
 * The newest project is `synrc/n2o`
-* The project with the most active community is `kivra/giallo`
-* The project with best errors resolving rate is `kivra/giallo`
 * The project with more commits is `zotonic/zotonic`
 * The project made by most notable top contributors is `mochi/mochiweb`
+* The project with best errors resolving rate is `kivra/giallo`
+* The project with more commits by day is `zotonic/zotonic`
+* The project with the most active community is `kivra/giallo`
 * The best project (taking in account placements in all competitions) is `synrc/n2o`

 [Detailed Erlang frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/erlang_frameworks.csv)